okl/danger-tokenmgr/README.md

 # danger-tokenmgr

 This is an application designed to manage token replacement for configuration files.
-This project uses zooekeeper as a backend.
+This project uses zookeeper as a backend.
 There's a compojure app designed for managing the values of the tokens, and a command line driver for performing the replacement.